This post may contain affiliate links. Please read our disclosure policy.

 In this post, I’ll show you how to make the perfect air fryer hard boiled eggs, with a step-by-step guide that’s easy to follow.

 If you’re a fan of hard-boiled eggs, then you know that the process of boiling and peeling them can be quite a hassle.
-While you may be familiar with cooking eggs on your stovetop, there is an easier and mess-free way to make the perfect hard boiled eggs every time.
+While you may be familiar with cooking eggs on the stovetop, there is an easier and mess-free way to make the perfect hard boiled eggs every time.

 Allow me to introduce you to air fryer hard boiled eggs!
 Not that I need an excuse to reach for my air fryer.
 But making hard boiled eggs in air fryer offers the ultimate in convenience and taste.